+PVDF film can be manufactured by solidification of the film, produced by film extrusion, compression molding, solvent casting and etc., from a molten phase.
+In this research, solvent-casting solution method will be employed for producing PVDF film.
 Lovinger, (1982) developed a very helpful diagram (see Figure 2.7), which indicates the various solvent, such as dimethylformamide (DMF), dimethylacetamide (DMAc), dimethyl sulfoxide (DMSO) and monochlorobenzene (MCB), which along with cyclohexanone are solvents which are used for solvent casting in which the different phase conformational changes and phase transformation mechanisms can be prepared, to produce PVDF films.

-Figure 2.7 The interrelations among the four well-established phase of PVDF (Lovinger et al., 1982).
+Figure 2.7 The interrelations among the four well-established phase of PVDF by Lovinger.
+(1982).

 The variation of solvent polarity and temperature induced a specific conformation in PVDF chains, through the changes in chain coil dimensions and important in stabilizing conformations of PVDF in crystalline phases.
 Experiments data are shown by Salimi et al., (2004) in Figure 2.8.
-There was no change on the solution-crystallized films in cyclohexanone (poor solvent) in the temperature range of 50-120 °C. On the other hand, DMAc (good solvent) solution-crystallized films, crystallization mainly results in formation of β -phase at low temperature, whereas at high temperatures α -phase becomes more populated.
+There was no change on the solution-crystallized films in cyclohexanone (poor solvent) in the temperature range of 50-120 °C. On the other hand, DMAc (good solvent) solution-crystallized films, crystallization mainly results in formation of trans states (β -phase) at low temperature, whereas at high temperatures gauche states become more populated (α -phase).